Lübeck Hauptbahnhof: Origins of the modern Hauptbahnhof

-The Bundesbahn era
+Bundesbahn era

 From 1945 to 1990, Lübeck Hbf was a border station adjacent to what was, initially, the Soviet occupation zone, and later the German Democratic Republic.
 The Bundesgrenzschutz had its own border-inspection facilities on the easternmost platform, and this had to be passed by passengers departing from Lübeck.
 The Interzonal trains operated about once or twice daily to Rostock.
 They came usually from Hamburg or Cologne.

 From 14 May 1963 onwards, Lübeck Hbf's most significant attribute was that it had become an important station on the Vogelfluglinie from Hamburg to Scandinavia.
 Numerous express trains with long itineraries served the station.
 Among them were the Italia Express and the Alpen Express, which operated between Rome and Copenhagen, and the Trans Europ Express Merkur, which ran from Stuttgart to Copenhagen.

 The branch line to Segeberg, which had its platform next to the train hall, had its passenger traffic withdrawn on 26 September 1964, and was closed on 31 December 1967.

 In 1967, on the occasion of the visit of Shah Reza Pahlavi to the city of Lübeck, the station was restored.
 The modifications then carried out corresponded with the spirit of the times, but were later perceived as being of dubious aesthetic value.
 They were removed during the 2003 renovations.
 Amongst other things, the passage to the station wing was closed, windows were bricked up, and the interior of the train hall was strengthened.
 Also installed during the Bundesbahn era was the metal luggage bridge, which obstructed the view of the station from the railway bridge.